canonical/netplan/doc/netplan.md

     where you can then further specify ``input`` and ``output``.

     ``input`` (scalar)
-    :    The input key for the tunnel
+    :    The input key for the tunnel.
+Or a base64-encoded private key required for Wireguard routes.
+When the ``systemd-networkd`` backend (v242+) is used, this can also be an absolute path to a file containing the private key.

     ``output`` (scalar)
     :    The output key for the tunnel